-- 1. Students must complete at least 21 units with a minimum of 3 units from each Area A, B-1, C, D-1, D-3 and E, as well as the local District Health and Physical Education requirement. - After meeting the minimum units required for each area, a student may select remaining units from all courses listed under the above areas or from Area B-2 or D-4.
+- 1. Students must complete at least 21 units with a minimum of 3 units from each Area A, B1, C, D1, D3 and E, as well as the local District Health and Kinesiology (formerly Physical Education) requirement. - 2.
+After meeting the minimum units required for each area, a student may select remaining units from all courses listed under the above areas or from Area B2 or D4.
 If two courses are selected from the same GE area, they must have a different course prefix for both to be used in satisfying GE requirements.
 Exceptions: English and math. - 3.
-The Area D-2 reading requirement may be met by an exam or an approved reading course. - Courses with the same prefix as the student's major may not be used to fulfill general education requirements.
-Exceptions: English 1 (Area D-1, English 62 (Area D-2) and mathematics (Area D-3). - Courses used to satisfy the English (Area D-1), reading (Area D-2) and mathematics (Area D-3) requirements must be completed with a grade of "C' or better or a "P" if the course is taken on a pass-no pass basis.
+The Area D2 reading requirement may be met by an exam or an approved reading course. - Courses with the same prefix as the student's major may not be used to fulfill general education requirements.
+Exceptions: ENGL 001 (Area D1, ENGL 062 (Area D2) and mathematics (Area D3). - 5.
+Courses used to satisfy the English (Area D1), reading (Area D2) and mathematics (Area D3) requirements must be completed with a grade of "C" or better or a "P" if the course is taken on a Pass/No Pass basis.